 Why to make a job search plan?

-Having a structured approach allows you to focus on key tasks, set priorities, and allocate your time effectively.
+Having a structured approach allows you to focus on key tasks, set priorities, and manage your time effectively.
 By setting goals and timelines, job planning helps you avoid wasting time.

 A plan provides a feeling of direction and achievement as you check off completed duties, keeping you motivated and focused on your end point.